zedlopez/ifm/The Recipe Book.md

 ## Reactive Characters

 ^^{characters (people): reacting to the player's actions}^^{actions: reactions by other characters}
 As we observe characters, so they observe us.
 Those who seem to have no awareness of what the player is doing often come across more like waxworks than like people.
-[Zodiac] demonstrates a scenario where the watchful presence of a dangerous criminal keeps the player from doing what they otherwise might, while [Police State] expands on this idea with a policeman who reacts to entire types of behavior in his presence, regardless of whether the culprit is the player or a third party.
+[Zodiac] demonstrates a scenario where the watchful presence of a dangerous criminal keeps the player from doing what they otherwise might, while [Police State] expands on this idea with a policeman who reacts to entire types of behaviour in his presence, regardless of whether the culprit is the player or a third party.
 [Noisemaking] has a crow who will fly away in response to any loud noises the player makes.

 And, of course, we definitely want to have characters react to being looked at or otherwise interfered with.
 [Search and Seizure] implements a smuggler who reacts when we try to confiscate their possessions.
 [Pine 1] gives us a sleeping princess who can be woken by a variety of methods.

-We wrap up this section with two complete puzzle scenarios that demonstrate what can be achieved by giving characters reactions to the player's behavior.
+We wrap up this section with two complete puzzle scenarios that demonstrate what can be achieved by giving characters reactions to the player's behaviour.
 [A Day For Fresh Sushi] has a fish who watches the player's actions and comments on them, while the live furnishings in [Revenge of the Fussy Table] instead comment every turn on the current state of the world, until the player has successfully sorted out all their complaints.

 ## Barter and Exchange